Adviser discussion guide

 • What is your understanding of how to pay back a lifetime mortgage?

-• Have you discussed releasing equity with your family?
+• Have you discussed applying for a lifetime mortgage with your family?

 We encourage transparency when making a financial decision like this, especially as it can impact inheritance.